 | Result range | 00 to 99 | 00 to 99 |

 The biggest practical difference is the clock.
-Juwai's FR is often out before Shillong's archers have even started, which is why many players use the Jowai result as an early indicator of their own day.
-The second difference is scale — Shillong draws more archers and more public attention, while Juwai has the quieter, more community-driven atmosphere typical of the Jaintia Hills.
+Juwai's FR is often out before Shillong's archers have even started, which is why many observers use the Jowai result as an early indicator of their own day.
+The second difference is scale.
+Shillong draws more archers and more public attention, while Juwai has the quieter, more community-driven atmosphere typical of the Jaintia Hills.

 It is easy to overlook Jowai in favour of the bigger Shillong and Khanapara games, but that would miss the point.
-West Jaintia Hills Teer has a genuine local following that stretches far beyond the town itself — into Ladrymbai, Khliehriat, and the coal-mining belt of East Jaintia Hills.
-For players in that corridor, Juwai is the closest, most trusted game, and the FR is a fixture of the afternoon.
+West Jaintia Hills Teer has a genuine local following that stretches far beyond the town itself, into Ladrymbai, Khliehriat, and the coal-mining belt of East Jaintia Hills.
+For observers in that corridor, Juwai is the closest, most trusted game, and the FR is a fixture of the afternoon.

 If you want to follow Juwai Teer sensibly, keep a few things in mind: